 I was recently at a conference, where I delivered a paper on spirituality and education, economics, business and management.
 After the presentation and during the Q&A session, a young lady in the audience asked me a question: “What does Spirituality Mean to You?”

 I thought that was a very good question.
-For years I have been using the term “Spirituality” and relating it to different topics and issues, such as the ones noted above.
+For years I have been using the term “Spirituality” and relating it to different topics and issues.
 Now I was put on the spot and I was asked to explain what spirituality means to me.
-You know, it is not always easy to answer profound questions during the Q&A sessions adequately, when you only got a couple of minutes for each answer.
+You know, it is not always easy to answer profound questions during the Q&A sessions adequately, when you only get a couple of minutes for each answer!

 However, I tried to do my best, given the time constraint.
 I recall saying things like these:

 “Spirituality refers to aspects of human existence beyond material concerns.
 These aspects lie in an inside world - the soul - and an outside world - the universe.
 Spiritual beliefs are often grounded in a core concept that unifies all existence and connects all people to each other.
 People have many names for this concept - God, gods, a Higher Power, Truth, the Absolute, the One, the Ineffable, the Great Mysterious.
 For me spirituality also means to be grateful and give thanks for all the beauty and mystery of life itself: the sun rise, the sun set, the moon and stars, butterflies dancing in the sky, the morning walk and the birds’ chorus, seeing “A host of golden daffodils; Beside the lake, beneath the trees, Fluttering and dancing in the breeze”, the smile of my wife and love of my children, my friends and the wonders of friendship, my love, commitment and dream of the GCGI.”

 I also remember saying that ”Spirituality also involves the search for existential meaning - the questions we ask about the purpose of human existence, to help us all cultivate heart, passion, joy, personal transformation, and renewed devotion.
 Questions such as: